preethi26/aima-javascript/18-Learning-From-Examples/README.md

-the explanation for the developed prototype :
+The explanation for the developed prototype :

 https://github.com/aimacode/aima-javascript/issues/60